 By utilizing these methods, employees can stay informed about their salary status and immediately address any discrepancies with their employer or through official channels such as MoHRE.

-Resolution: Employees should first report the issue to their employer’s HR department.
-If the delay persists, they can file a complaint with the Ministry of Human Resources and Emiratisation (MoHRE) through the online portal or by contacting the call center.
+Employees should first report the issue to their employer’s HR department.
+If the delay persists, they can file a complaint with MoHRE through the online portal or by contacting the call center.
 Employers found in violation may face penalties or operational restrictions.
+Employers should treat this as a “cashflow priority” item: payroll must clear before non-critical expenses.

 Another common problem is receiving an incorrect salary amount.
-This may result from miscalculations, deductions not specified in the employment contract, or errors in the Salary Information File (SIF).
+This may result from miscalculations, deductions not specified in the employment contract, or errors in the SIF.

 In some cases, employers may fail to register for WPS or adhere to its regulations, resulting in employees not receiving their wages through the system.